 6 impressive press information examples

-We gathered some examples of media information pages and press or media kits that we love.
+We gathered some examples of media information pages and press kits or media kits that we love.

 For a company as huge as Microsoft, you’d think there would be pages and pages of information.
 Instead, there’s a single elegant press resources page that starts off by sharing an image gallery (along with logos) and then takes you through their executives, facts about the company, analyst reports, and more.